 Rocky Mountain Oils’ website is full of ways for you to learn about essential oils.

 The Blend - their blog offers lots of extras, tips, diffuser blends, gift guides, and health tips.

 Essential Oil Guides - under their “Learn” tab, you can find guides for orange, lavender, frankincense, tea tree, lemon, grapefruit, eucalyptus, and peppermint essential oils.

 Essential Oils Dilution Guide - essential oils are strong, and Rocky Mountain Oils has put together an essential oils dilution guide that suggests the right amount of essential oil to use with your carrier oil, when applying topically.

-Caution - while I can’t find a specific page for it, RMO doesn’t encourage ingestion of their essential oils.
+Safety - while I can’t find a specific page for it, RMO doesn’t encourage ingestion of their essential oils.
 This is NOT because they’re unpure — they’re 100% pure.
 But some people are sensitive to certain things, so they recommend talking to a medical professional before consuming them.
 You’ll find it in FAQs and in answers on product pages.
 I love this about RMO because they’re dedicated to customer safety.

 Rocky Mountain Oils Kids Line - on the note of customer safety — some essential oils are too strong for young ones.
 They break it down here, and they also offer a Kids Line so you don’t have to figure out dilution rates.

 Essential Oils Comparison Chart - for anyone looking to try a blend that’s similar to one they already have, they offer a comparison chart for Young Living and doTERRA’s blends.